BalticSea-ClimateTraffic/visuals/temprange.md

 <br>
 Climate change does not influence only average or maximum temperatures, it also alters the entire temperature range.
 It will change how much temperatures fluctuate over the course of a day and how these fluctuations differ between seasons.
 As a result, for example the frequency with which daily temperatures cross the freezing point (0 °C) can increase or decrease, creating new patterns in freeze–thaw cycles and surface conditions.
 Changes in daily and seasonal temperature ranges, especially more frequent crossings of 0 °C, can significantly affect transportation around the Baltic Sea.
 More freeze–thaw cycles lead to faster road surface wear and a higher risk of black ice.
 Snow that melts during warmer daytime periods and refreezes at night creates slippery roads, paths, and port areas.
 Variable temperatures also disrupt rail operations.

+Below are three examples of temperature variation in the historical and mid-century climate:1) Diurnal temperature range, shown as the average difference between daily maximum and minimum temperatures, 2) Number of days when the diurnal temperature range exceeds 10 °C. and 3) Number of days when temperature crosses 0 °C, meaning it is both above and below freezing within the same day.

+# How to use
+The plots are fully interactive.
+Use the drop-down menus to select a period—Historical (1995–2014) or Mid-Century (2041–2060)—and a season (Winter, Summer, or the whole year).
+You can also view projected future changes, shown as the difference between the Mid-Century and Historical periods.

+You can zoom in by dragging a box over an area or by using the zoom tools in the toolbar.
+To move around the map, click and drag the plot.
+You can select specific regions by focusing on the area of interest and adjusting the view.
+The toolbar also allows you to reset the view to the original extent at any time.
+If you would like to save the figure, you can download the plot as a PNG image directly using the camera icon.

 <style>
 /* Floating table of contents box on the right side */
 #toc-box {